 - The cost for your education will depend on whether you go to a college or university that is in-state, out-of-state, private, or public.
 Expect the average yearly tuition cost to range between $11,000-$60,000, that’s including fees, books, and supplies.

 The Bureau of Labor Statistics reported that the average salary Human Resource Managers earned in 2021 was $136,590.
 At the beginning of a HRM’s career, most will start out as a Human Resource Assistant.
 The BLS reported that human resource assistants in 2021 averaged $44,840.

 Highest Paying States for Human Resource Managers in 2021

 WILL THERE BE JOBS AVAILABLE?

-Industry growth will be around 9% through 2026, which is right in line with the average for most other occupations.
-That’s not to say it’s going to be rough finding a job, though.
+Yes.
+Industry growth is expected to be 9 percent by 2030, according to the Bureau of Labor Statistics, which is about as fast as average for all occupations.
 However, there will be stiff competition for the available positions, so it might be a good idea to have a master’s degree along with certifications.
 This should make you stand out in the crowd.

 To become a Human Resource Manager, you do have to climb your way up a ladder filled with human resource rungs.
 But, each step supplies you with the experience that is so necessary to be successful when you get to the top.
 Just remember, with great power comes equally great responsibility.
 Never let that tarnish the pivotal role you play within the company.